sst/guide/_chapters/adding-links-in-the-navbar.md

 code: frontend
 ---

-Now that we have our first route setup, let's add a couple of links to the navbar of our app.
+Now that we have our first route set up, let's add a couple of links to the navbar of our app.
 These will direct users to login or signup for our app when they first visit it.

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />Replace the `render` method in `src/App.js` with the following.